top of page

 Course objectives

-2. Review the clinical steps to perform microabrasion and resin infiltration
+3. Learn the clinical steps for performing resin infiltration

 bottom of page